dangets/presentations/thrust_intro/slides.md

 Thrust - Functors
 =================

-OK, so Thrust provides some vectors and some algorithms for me.
+OK, so Thrust provides some vectors and generic algorithms for me.
 But what if I want to do **more** than just sort, count, and sum my data?

 Well, look at the title of the slide! - You can make your own functors